learndiary/barna-df/fbi.genome.reconstruction/src/main/resources/README.txt

-FLUX SIMULATOR
+FLUX CAPACITOR
 ==============

 DESCRIPTION
 -----------

-The Flux Simulator is a program to simulate in silico RNAseq experiments as carried out adopting new sequencing technologies.
+The Flux Capacitor is a program to quantify expressed sequence features (e.g., genes or transcripts) from transcriptome interrogations by short read sequencing.

 REQUIREMENTS